mParticle/mparticle-apple-sdk/README.md

 In the cases above, the _Appboy_, _Branch Metrics_, and _Localytics_ kits would be integrated together with the core SDK.

-If you plan to use Appboy, AppsFlyer, comScore, Crittercism, Kahuna, or Localytics as a kit, please include the `pre_install` script below in your `Podfile`.
+If you plan to use Appboy, AppsFlyer, Apteligent, comScore, Kahuna, or Localytics as a kit, please include the `pre_install` script below in your `Podfile`.
 This is necessary to inform CocoaPods how to properly handle static transitive dependencies:

 ```ruby
 pre_install do |pre_i|